-MOORE, ANDERSON, & CO.,
+MOORE, ANDERSON. & CO., March 27-2w

-March 27-2w Cincinnati.
+Cincinnati.

-For sale by LIPPINCOTT, GRAMBO, & CO., Philadelphia; IVISON & PHINNEY, New York.
-NEW YORK CENTRAL COLLEGE, cated in the village of McGrawville, in the county of Cortland, New York, was founded in 1840, upon the broad principles of "Equal 6 ights and Chris-tian Reform," and is open to all persons, of both sexes, of good moral character. sexes, of good moral character.
+For sale by LIPPINCOTT, GRAMBO, & CO., Phil delphia; IVISON & PHINNEY, New York.
+NEW YORK CENTRAL COLLEGE, ocated in the village of McGrawville, in the county of Cortland.
+New York, was founded in 1849, upon the broad principles of "Equal Rights and Chris-tian Reform," and is open to all persons, of both sexes, of good moral character. sexes, of good moral character.

-It has been the purpose of the Trustees of this School, from the first, to make it both safe and inviting to Students; and we believe we may now safely recommend it, under the supervision and este of President Leonard G. Calkins, whose ability for that responsible office has been most happily tested, assisted by a competent "Board of Instruction."
-Free from the unholy influence of larger towns, and pervaded by moral influences, republican habits, and Christian example, associated with manual labor, we think parents must feel a degree of security, begotten by no other set of circumstances.
+It has been the purpose of the Trustees of this School, from the first, to make it both safe and inviting to Students; and we believe we may now safely recommend it, under the supervision and care of President Leonard G. Calkins, whose ability for that responsible office has been most happily tested, assisted by a competent 'Board of Instruction.'
+Free from the unbely influence of larger towns, and pervaded by moral influences, republican habits, and Christian example, associated with reanual labor, we Christian example, associated with manual labor, we think parents must feel a degree of security, begetter think parents must feel a degree of security, begetten by no other set of circumstances.

-One arrangement in this Institution, not to be overlooked in this day of "public speaking," is a Rhetorical Class, with daily exercises in extemporaneous speaking, under the careful training of the President.
+One a rangement in this Institution, not to be overlooked in this day of "public speaking," is a Rhetorical Class, with daily exercises in extemporaneous speaking, under the careful training of the President.
 The student of small means, aspiring to a thorough intellectual education by his own energies, will find in this College sympathy and aid in his arduous and noble work.